xenify-io/litepaper/README.md

 Xenify isn't just here to push boundaries - we’re on a mission to obliterate the barriers that have been holding back mainstream adoption of DeFi.
 Our purpose-built protocol is set to revolutionise token transfers across a vast network of 50 chains, while ensuring a fluid and seamless experience for users navigating the intricate world of token swapping across multiple chains.

 As true pioneers in cross-chain swap aggregation, our commitment to breaking down barriers runs deep.
 We aspire to build an intuitive, secure, and fair environment where swapping and staking tokens across a vast number of EVM chains feels effortless.
-Our mission is to persistently innovate and refine Xenify's features, adapt to the ever-evolving needs of our diverse community, and continuously expand our user base.
+Our mission is to persistently innovate and refine Xenify's features, adapting to the ever-evolving needs of our diverse community, and continuously expanding our user base.

 We're not just champions of cross-chain capabilities and interoperability - we're visionaries.
 Our mission is to extend our support to a vast spectrum of EVM networks and foster strong bonds within the broader decentralised ecosystem.
 By harnessing the power of avant-garde liquidity aggregation and cross-chain functionality, we're building bridges between different chains and unlocking the enormous potential of cross-chain interoperability.